kinshukdua/begiNNer/README.md

 ## Motivation

 As a somewhat experienced Machine Learning Engineer (MLE), I have always been fascinated by the inner workings of neural networks.
-Despite having worked and contributed to various high-level libraries like Pytroch, I believe there is immense value in understanding and building neural networks from the ground up.
+Despite having worked and contributed to various high-level libraries like Pytorch, I believe there is immense value in understanding and building neural networks from the ground up.
 This project aims to create a minimal, self-contained, and beginner-friendly neural network implementation using only NumPy.

 ## Features